theo-armour/pages/README.md

 ## To Do / Wish List

+* 2023-10-12 ~ fix document title
-* Brin over notes from all the other older data hoards
+* Bring over notes from all the other older data hoards
 * Transform my categories used elsewhere to Wikipedia categories
 * Update TooToo - the content management system (CMS) used to build this site
 * update: grv-github-repo-tree-view.html